The Eckert Byrne LLC Spruce Plan

 - Temporary Guardian Appointment for Minor Children (if applicable)

 - Letter of Instructions to the Guardians & Trustees of Minor Children (if applicable)

 - Federal & MA Estate Tax Planning for Surviving Spouse (if applicable)

 - Guidance on Achieving your Philanthropic Goals (if applicable)

 How The Spruce Plan Process Works

 The Spruce Plan will begin with an initial design meeting.
 This meeting will provide a time for you to discuss and make specific decisions regarding your plan.
-Eckert Byrne LLC will need a completed PIF, payment, and engagement letter before the initial design meeting can begin.
+Eckert Byrne LLC will need a completed PIF, including all asset information (bank statements, deeds, etc.), payment, and engagement letter before the initial design meeting can begin.
 After the design meeting, you will need to review the initial flowchart to confirm any outstanding items before the flowchart review call.